Health Sciences - Allied Health, Bachelor of Science

 |Progression Plan Link||View Progression Plan|

 The online B.S.
-Health Sciences Diagnostic Imaging and Therapy program provides an innovative "upside-down 2+2" curriculum that prepares students to advance their careers in health-related fields.
+Health Sciences Allied Health program provides an innovative "3+1" curriculum that prepares students to advance their careers in health-related fields.
 These programs are specifically designed for students who have completed their associate’s degree in an allied health discipline from a regionally-accredited program and who have successfully obtained the related professional license.
 Our programs provide students with foundational knowledge of health promotion, disease promotion concepts, and understanding of the interconnectedness of personal, family, organizational, community, and societal health.
 Our students will use this knowledge to work collaboratively to provide comprehensive patient-centered care.
 While completing this degree, students will expand their critical thinking, problem solving, and decision making skills and enhance their ability to communicate effectively with others in order to provide excellent care for their patients.
-We specialize in preparing students in enhancing their careers with an understanding of the importance of leadership and interprofessional teamwork among health professionals, as well as skills to sustain personal health and well-being.
+We specialize in preparing students in enhancing their careers with an understanding of the importance of leadership and inter-professional teamwork among health professionals, as well as skills to sustain personal health and well-being.

 Student Learning Outcomes